mdjonestwo/All-Weather-WP-Theme/README.md

-# All Weather's Personal Theme
+# All Weather Contracting's Personal WordPress Theme
 A WordPress Theme built for All weather contracting, a construction company based out of Hampton Roads, Virginia.

 # Technology Used